thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 2. How to convert JSON Data from a String to a Author Java instance with JSON-B?
 3. How to create a REST Client with JAX-RS and MicroProfile?
 4. How to configure parameterized a JUnit test?
-5. How to define write the concrete parameterized a JUnit test?
+5. How to define write the concrete parameterized JUnit test?
 6. How to execute the JUnit test?
 7. How to find results test results ?